-By default Windows Server 2008, Windows Server 2012 and Windows 10 are set to allow only a single session for a user through remote desktop.
+By default Windows Server 2008 and Windows Server 2012 are set to allow only a single session for a user through remote desktop.
 But sometimes you may need to allow multiple remote desktop sessions for A single user at the same time.
 For allowing concurrent same user sessions you need to change the terminal server settings in the registry on the server.

 Below is the step by step instruction to fix the problem.
 Follow the below steps to do the registry change.